free5gc/webconsole/readme.md

 node -v # check that version is 20.x
 ```

-To run free5GC webconsole server.
-The following steps are to be considered.
+### Build the Server

+To be able to run free5gc's webconsole server, consider building its source through the following steps:

 ```bash
 # (In directory: ~/free5gc/webconsole)
 cd frontend